coder0107git/Immersive-Full-Screen/CONTRIBUTING.md

 # Contributing to Immersive Full Screen Experience

 Thank you for considering a contribution to this project!
-By participating, you agree to abide by our [Code of Conduct](#code-of-conduct).
+By participating, you agree to abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).).

 ## Code of Conduct
 Please keep discussions respectful and inclusive.
 Report unacceptable behavior to the maintainers.